Vyral/base-template/_posts/2019-10-29-keep-an-eye-out-for-your-free-pie-invite.md

 {% include youtube.html %}

-Today I have a short update on the market, a reminder about our upcoming Thanksgiving pie giveaway, as well as some advice about being productive versus just being busy.
+<p style="text-align: center;"><em>Today I have a short update on the market, a reminder about our upcoming Thanksgiving pie giveaway, as well as some advice about being productive versus just being busy.</em></p>

 <u><strong>What&rsquo;s Going on in the Market?</strong></u>